hestiaAI/website.template/src/site/home/en/index.md

       ```

+      The CEO of Hestia.ai was also interviewed by the Swiss TV news on the freedom of expression promised by Elon Musk following his announcement to buy Twitter.

+      ```

+      <iframe width="560" height="315" src="https://www.rts.ch/play/embed?urn=urn:rts:video:13064649&startTime=1260&subdivisions=false" allowfullscreen allow="geolocation *; autoplay; encrypted-media"></iframe>

+      ```
+    title: They talk about it
+    url: ""
+    link_text: ""
+  - description: >-
       **Bilan**

       "The ecosystem of digital trust in French-speaking Switzerland is undeniably growing," writes Bilan.
 With its training courses on data and its monetisation, Hestia.ai is one of the leading figures.